 Snacks- 1-2 per day max, we are fed three meals a day so these are just supplements for the hike.
 Don't be stoic and only pack what you think is best, make sure you enjoy eating it too!

-Down jacket, sleeping bag and waterproof duffel are provided, though if you prefer you can bring your own
+Down jacket, sleeping bag, micro spikes and waterproof duffel are provided, though if you prefer you can bring your own

 Down booties or heavy-duty socks for sleeping